 Using their reflections as a springboard, cohort members learned and practiced making relationship-building phone calls to families with the sole purpose of building trust through listening and understanding families’ hopes, dreams, and expectations.

 The arc of learning throughout the fall brought cohort members through an exploration of how parent-teacher conferences (or family conferences) can serve as an opportunity for educators to share power with families simply by sharing data in advance of the conference, asking families to co-construct the conference agenda, and sharing learning activities that families can use at home with their child.
 Educators examined their own communication with families and made revisions to ensure that their communication is positive, proactive, and designed to support families to play the 5 roles that accelerate student learning.
 During the final meeting, the cohort grappled with the unique challenges that come with family engagement during a pandemic and tapped one another’s expertise by sharing ideas and solutions to these challenges.

 Like educators across the nation, the Kansas City cohort faces new challenges in their practice every day.
 And every day, they rise to meet the challenge.
 Whether they’re interrupting bias, building relationships, or strategically sharing power, their efforts to engage families is one more step toward confronting the inequities entrenched in our institutions.
 In this moment of transformation, they are in the arena championing change for the better.

-Justin Stephens is Senior Director, Leadership Development and Capacity Building at Flamboyan Foundation.
+Justin Stephens is former Senior Director, Leadership Development and Capacity Building at Flamboyan Foundation.